kubesphere/website/content/en/blogs/transform-traditional-applications-into-microservices.md

 ![07-nodeport](/images/blogs/transform-traditional-applications-into-microservices/07-nodeport.png)

-After the pods run properly, access the service page using the service IP address + node port.
+After the pods run properly, access the service page at `<Service IP address>:<Node port>`.
 It can be seen that the application runs properly.

 ![](https://pek3b.qingstor.com/kubesphere-community/images/1607078616-495561-image.png)